molokochris/Hydro-Alert/README.md

 # Target Audience

-Water Alert is primarily targeted at residents of Polokwane who are affected by unpredictable water delivery schedules.
+Hydro Alert is primarily targeted at residents of Polokwane who are affected by unpredictable water delivery schedules.
 The app is particularly beneficial for households, businesses, and community organizations that rely on regular water supply.

 # Impact

-Water Alert aims to make a significant positive impact on the lives of Polokwane residents by:
+Hydro Alert aims to make a significant positive impact on the lives of Polokwane residents by:

 **Improving access to water:** Ensure community members receive scheduled water deliveries, reducing water scarcity and improving their daily lives.